gammu/gammu/docs/manual/utils/gammu-detect.rst

 .. note::

-    You can choose which section to use by :option:`gammu -s`.
+    You can choose which section to use in :ref:`gammu` by :option:`gammu -s`.

 When invoked as :option:`gammu-detect -d`, also all examined devices are listed as comments in the output.